HARDWOOD FLOORS & FLOORING

 How Caring for Wood Floors Can Prevent Multiple Types of Damage

-Caring for wood floors in your home doesn't stop at the mop, and helps them last for many years.
+Caring for Wood Floors in your home doesn't stop at the mop, and helps them last for many years.
 Some historic homes, well over a century old, still have their original hardwood.
-Maintaining it through proper cleaning and protection prevents several types of damage, such as warping, discoloration and cracking.
+Maintaining it through proper cleaning and protection prevents several types of damage, such as warping, discoloration

 Dust and dirt can scratch wood floors, damaging the surface and eventually the wood grain.
 Avoid wearing shoes indoors to keep this debris to a minimum.
 Keep a bench and shoe shelf at entrances to make it easy to remove them when anyone walks in.
 Whether or not you wear shoes indoors, however, caring for wood floors properly means you will need to vacuum and dust mop them.
 Consider doing this twice a week, and if you do wear shoes in the house, vacuum the hardwood daily in high-traffic areas.

 Water can warp wood floors, penetrating into the seams of each plank and causing them to swell.
 Over time, this can discolor the flooring and also crack it as it dries.
 Although it's tempting to use water for quick cleanups and deeper cleaning, you should only use it as part of a mixture that includes wood cleaning products, such as Murphy® Oil Soap.
 When using a cleaning mix, wring the mop thoroughly until it feels only damp, and clean up any areas that do collect puddles right away.
 Keep in mind humidity may also pose a problem if you live in a dry or humid climate.
 In either case, use a humidifier or dehumidifier to keep your air's moisture between 30 and 50 percent.

 Keeping Floors Sealed